contentstack/contentstack-import/README.md

 Built.io Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

-This tool helps you to import content which is exported using contentstack-export utilty into another stack.
+This tool helps you to import content which is exported using contentstack-export utility into another stack.

 ## Installation